homjxi0e/Privilege-escalation-Mafia/README.md

 ### Privilege escalation Mafia framework
 is based on combined efforts by some people and organizations around the world.
 Try to browse the mafia framework pages, and you won't feel grateful at all.

+The most well-known cyberattacks indursty websites:

+### (MITRE ATT&CK)
+Is a lare base of advanced techniques and exploitations.
+So far, MITRE ATT&CK is the most framework that provides an easy and undrstandable large base of different types of Mac/Windows/linux/etc. techniques

 -----------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------